greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >It should be more clearly highlighted that the NYTAC is proprietary data and it may require a fee of $150-300 to be paid to access, if a non-member of the Linguistic Data Consortium.
 To say merely “is available upon request” and nothing else is not quite true to my eyes - please warn that it may require payment to access, depending on one's institutional affiliation (or lack thereof).

-**We have updated text to make the fees accessing NYTAC more apparent.**
+**We agree and have updated this text to make the fees accessing NYTAC more apparent.**

 ```diff
 - Access to the New York Times Annotated Corpus (NYTAC) is available upon request with the Linguistic Data Consortium at [https://catalog.ldc.upenn.edu/LDC2008T19](https://catalog.ldc.upenn.edu/LDC2008T19).